donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/wouldnt-start-here/README.md

 There are several reasons why anti-malware solutions are disproportionally more sophisticated on Windows, specifically on Intel processor architecture, than any other desktop/laptop OS.

-1. Malware has predominantly targeted Windows because it has the largest user-base and has had so for quite some time.
+1. Malware has predominantly targeted Windows because it has the largest user-base and has had been for quite some time.

 2. Achieving protection parity across heterogeneous OS is a misconception.